 |Braille version of invoice||Auxiliary aid||Landlord|

-|Adjusting the height of door bells or adjusting door entry systems||Auxiliary aid||Landlord|
+|Adjust height of door bells/entry systems||Auxiliary aid||Landlord|

 |Key safe for career||Auxiliary aid||Landlord|